GsDevKit/GsDevKit_home/docs/installDevKitServer.md

-#Server Installation
+#GsDevKit Server Installation

-A GsDevKit installation includes both a server and a client, which can be on the same or on different nodes.
+A complete GsDevKit installation includes both a server and a client, which can be on the same or on different nodes.
+These instructions provide information on installing the server component, with or without also installing a client on the same node.

-If you are installing on separate nodes, after the server installation, [install the tODE client components][1].
+If you are installing on separate nodes, after the server installation, [install the tODE client components][1] on your client node.

 The GsDevKit server  may be installed on **Linux** or **Mac**.
 The GemStone/S 64 Bit does not run directly on Windows, however, you may create a Linux VM on Windows and run the GsDevKit server within that VM.

-###Server installation only
+###Configure OS

-Before installing, you will need to have all the required OS packages installed The following installs the server only, with a stone named devKit_329.
-You may select any server name you choose.
+Before installing, you will need to [install the required OS packages][2].

+###Install Server

+The following steps are involved in installing the GsDevKit server, and optionally also the GsDevKit client.
+For an example script to execute, see [Install GsDevKit server only](#script-to-install-server-only) or [Install GsDevKit server and client](#script-to-install-both-server-and-client)

 1. Determine your installation directory and clone GsDevKit_home to that location